bahaidev/bahaibot/README.md

    with a Bahaipedia search for the given phrase.
 Ex.: A user message reading "Who was Robert Turner" would trigger the general knowledge intent and follow up with the same results as `/bp Robert Turner`.

-1. Other to-dos per @dragfyre
-    1. Some sort of BibleBot thing that searches for formatted references?
-    1. `/help` - just update to show slash commands